W. A. Martin

 William Augustin Martin Jr. (June 1, 1878 – August 5, 1955) was an American college football player and coach.
 He served as the head football coach at the University of Alabama in 1899, compiling a record of 3–1.

-Martin died after a heart attack in 1955.
+Martin graduated from Pantops Academy in Charlottesville, Virginia.
+He then attended the University of Virginia, where he played football and baseball.
+During World War I, Martin served as a first lieutenant with the 81st Infantry Division of the United States Army.
+He later worked as a realtor in his hometown of Chattanooga, Tennessee.
+Martin died on August 5, 1955, of a heart attack, at Memorial Hospital in Chattanooga.
 He had resided in Lookout Mountain, Tennessee.